Skip to main content

 An increase in skin thickness

-Visible broken blood vessels (aka telangiectasias)
+Visible blood vessels (aka telangiectasias)

 Papules or pustules (similar to pimples)

-If you have the papulopustular form of rosacea, you may be experiencing papules and pustules on the affected area of your face.
-This subtype of rosacea is sometimes called adult acne, but acne from rosacea doesn’t have comedones.⁷ Research suggests aloe vera may help treat papules and pustules caused by rosacea.⁸
+If you have the papulopustular form of rosacea, you may be experiencing papules and pustules on the affected area(s) of your face.
+This subtype of rosacea is sometimes called adult acne, but acne-like bumps from rosacea don’t have comedones.⁷ ⁸

 Makeup doesn’t cause rosacea, so feel free to wear it if it helps you feel more confident!
 That said, it is important to find makeup without potentially irritating or pore-clogging ingredients.
 Since there’s no cure for rosacea, many people use foundations and concealers to cover up persistent redness from time to time.

-How to cover rosacea with makeup
+How to cover rosacea with makeup?

-Now that we know the facts about rosacea, let’s go over steps you can take to cover the symptoms.
-Foundation and concealer are the star players of every rosacea makeup routine.
+Foundation and concealer are the star players of a rosacea makeup routine.
 For the best results, we recommend adding a few additional makeup products to cover your rosacea:

-• Step 1: Prime.
+Step 1: Prime.
 After using a cleanser and moisturizer, apply primer.
 Give it about 10 minutes to set before continuing to the next step.

 Ingredients that may trigger rosacea